Justin Jackson (American football): Detroit Lions

 On August 1, 2022, Jackson signed with the Detroit Lions.
 He was released on August 30, 2022, and signed to the practice squad the next day.
 He was promoted to the active roster on September 14.
+He finished the 2022 season with 42 carries for 170 rushing yards and one rushing touchdown to go along with 12 receptions for 101 receiving yards and one receiving touchdown in 16 games.

+On July 22, 2023, Jackson re-signed with the Detroit Lions.
+On August 10, 2023, he announced his retirement from professional football.